-In the past year, COVID-19 and its related stressors have tripled the rate of depression in US adults.
-In response to this mental health crisis, many people are looking for help with medication as well as alternative treatments.
+In the past year, COVID-19 and its related stressors have tripled the rate of depression, also know as major depressive disorder, in US adults.
+In response to this mental health crisis, many people are looking for help with medication to treat depression.
 And for a good reason.

 Depression can worsen over time if no intervention is used to stop it.
-So, seeking help early on, especially during the first depressive episode, can help people feel better sooner and potentially decrease the chance of another episode occurring in the future.
+So, seeking help early on to treat depression, especially during the first depressive episode, can help people feel better sooner and potentially decrease the chance of another episode occurring in the future.